aubriaco/libsolusek/README.md

 # ⛔️ DEPRECATED

 This project is no longer supported.
-Please consider using [Alternative Project](link-to-alternative) instead.

 # Solusek C++ HTTP Server